LazerLab/DomainDemo/code/validation/README.md

 # Introduction

-This folder contains the code to validate the derived metrics.
+This folder contains the code to validate the derived metrics for the domains.

 # Prerequisites